department-of-veterans-affairs/vagov-content/pages/disability/eligibility/ptsd.md

 layout: page-breadcrumbs.html
 title: VA Disability Compensation for Posttraumatic Stress Disorder (PTSD)
 display_title: PTSD
-description: Find out if you can get VA disability benefits for posttraumatic stress disorder, or PTSD, if you suffered a traumatic event while in the military.
+description: Find out if you're eligible for VA disability compensation for posttraumatic stress disorder (PSTD).
+Learn how to file your claim for PTSD disability payments, and get more information about our PTSD programs.
 concurrence: complete
 source: http://www.va.gov/opa/issues/ptsd.asp
 plainlanguage: 11-14-16 certified in compliance with the Plain Language Act